mthvedt/clearley/README.md

 ## Overview

-Clearley is a parser generator for Clojure.
-Its goal is to eliminate the usability and theory headaches that usually come with parsing.
-With Clearley, anyone can write a parser, and the parser Just Works™.

-## Features

-* Full context-free grammar parser.
-The parser can handle any valid set of rules and always parses correctly when possible.
-Many other parsers (LR, recursive-descent) will fail for some rulesets or fail to parse valid input.
-* All parsers run in `O(n^3)` time, and most sane rulesets run in `O(n)` time.
-* No need for a separate "tokenizer" step.
-* Pattern-matching style syntax makes writing parsers (almost) as easy as writing `defn`s.
+Writing parsers should be as easy as writing ordinary Clojure code.
+Or maybe slightly harder.

+Clearley is a Clojure-flavored parser generator.
+Parse rules are ordinary maps, and behavior can be defined with a defn-like pattern matching syntax.
+Unlike many parsers, Clearley does not require the user to understand parser theory;
+it accepts any valid set of parse rules and parsers all valid input in polynomial time (usually linear time).
-* Can parse any seq of objects, not just text.
+Clearley can also handle any seq of objects, not just text.

 ## Crash course